 If you've purchased mums in the spring and planted them yourself, be sure to space them correctly, depending on the variety.
 Mums that are crowded together produce fewer blooms over a shorter period of time than those with space to grow.
 Note that there are actually three different types of mums: those that bloom early in about late July, early fall bloomers that flower in September and late fall bloomers that peak in October.
 Whichever variety you have, most mums will bloom continuously for about four to eight weeks.

 Pinching mums back is also important to encourage longer blooming periods.
-You'll want to start by pinching them back when the plant is just 6 inches tall, then do it again when the plant reaches 1 foot in height.
+You'll want to start by pinching them back when the plant is just 6 to 8 inches tall, then do it again when the plant reaches 1 foot in height.
 By "pinching," experts mean to simply use your fingers and pinch off about 1 inch of growth from each shoot.
 This forces the plant's energy into growth.
-Continue to pinch the plants every two to three weeks over the summer.
+Continue to pinch the plants every few weeks over the summer, with a final pinch made around the fourth of July.